music-suite/music-suite/docs/src/User-Guide.md

 <!--
 TODO example with stretchRelative, stretchTo

-The laws for @[HasPosition] and @[HasPosition1] are not too exciting: they assure that transforming a value also transforms its position in the same manner, and that the duration of a value is exactly the duration between its onset and offset point.
+The laws for [HasPosition][ref-HasPosition] and @[HasPosition1] are not too exciting: they assure that transforming a value also transforms its position in the same manner, and that the duration of a value is exactly the duration between its onset and offset point.
 -->

 ### Alignment

-The @[Aligned] type adds position to anything with a duration.
+The [Aligned][ref-Aligned] type adds position to anything with a duration.
 This is akin to alignment in computer graphis, hence the name.
 Alignment works by picking:

 - A time point to which the value is "anchored".
 By default this is time zero.
 - An alignment point in the duration of the value.
 By default this is the onset of the value.